nextauthjs/docs/docs/configuration/options.md

 #### Description

-A random string used to hash tokens, sign/encrypt cookies and generate cryptographic keys.
+A random string is used to hash tokens, sign/encrypt cookies and generate cryptographic keys.

 If not specified in development, it uses a hash for all configuration options, including OAuth Client ID / Secrets for entropy.
 Although if the user does not use such a provider, the configuration might be guessed.